peacefulcenter/peacefulcenter.github.io/pages/donate.md

 **Zelle to: <u>thepeacefulcenter@outlook.com</u>**

 _Peaceful Mind 501C3 is a tax-exempt organization.
+Tax ID: 39-2930680.
 Your donation is tax deductible as applicable to your filing requirements._

 <section id="one">
   <h2>Our Promise to You</h2>